taufansatrio/Applozic-Web-Plugin/INTEGRATION-DOC.md

     locShare: true,
-    googleApiKey: "AIzaSyDKfWHzu9X7Z2hByeW4RRFJrD9SizOzZt4",   // your project google api key googleMapScriptLoaded : false,   // true if your app already loaded google maps script onInit : function(response) {
+    googleApiKey: "AIzaSyDKfWHzu9X7Z2hByeW4RRFJrD9SizOzZt4",   // your project google api key googleMapScriptLoaded : false,   // true if your app already loaded google maps script autoTypeSearchEnabled : true,     // set to false if you don't want to allow sending message to user who is not in the contact list onInit : function(response) {
        if (response === "success") {
           // login successful, perform your actions if any, for example: load contacts, getting unread message count, etc